Spring Thaw: The First People’s Journey

 First People of the Herring River Valley

-Learn about the early natural history of Cape Cod through 6,000 years of First People settlement along the Herring River valley.
-Follow the water of this ancient corridor and you will find the First People.
-We will consider their early lifeways from 9,000 years ago to the first European encounters up to Verrazano c.
+Learn about the fluid glacial origins and progressive shaping of Cape Cod through 6,000 years of First People settlement along the Herring River valley as we follow the water of this ancient corridor.
+We will consider their lifeways as early as 9,000 years ago to the first European encounters up to Verrazano c.
 1524.

 First People of Saquatucket to John Wing and Quaker Path (1659)

-Join the First People at Saquatucket where the tidal waters meet the pure freshwater draining down through the Stony Brook valley.
+Join the First People at Saquatucket, which means "at the outlet of a tidal river," where a tremendous volume of fresh water drains down from High Brewster through the Stony Brook valley and intermingles.
 Contrast this with the early English settlement by John Wing and John Dillingham c.
-1659.
-Also learn the significance of the simple Quaker Path, which ran from the Dillingham House to Bass River Village, and its relation to the First People at Indian Town, Yarmouth c.
-1711.
+1659, and how the simple Quaker Path from the Dillingham house to Bass River Village relates to the formation of the Yarmouth Quaker Meeting.